franko/gsl-shell/doc/user-manual/index.rst

 Welcome to GSL shell documentation
 ##################################

-GSL shell is an interactive command line interface that gives easy access to the GNU Scientific Library (GSL) collection of mathematical methods for numerical computations.
+GSL shell is an interactive command line interface that provides easy access to the GNU Scientific Library (GSL) collection of mathematical methods for numerical computations.

-GSL shell can be used interactively to perform calculations with matrices or vectors but it does allow also to write complex user defined functions with the Lua scripting interpreter.
+GSL shell can be used interactively to perform calculations with matrices or vectors but it also allows for complex user-defined functions with the Lua scripting interpreter.

 Lua is a very interesting and easy to learn scripting language that features advanced functionalities like closures and metamethods.
 Lua is very